 We take a deep dive into the CR-V's excellent interior storage.

-Base feature content got a significant boost for 2020 due to accident avoidance tech becoming standard across the board (see Safety section below), and the base LX is well-equipped with the basics.
+Base feature content on the LX is well-equipped with the basics.
 That said, for a relatively small premium of $2,510, the EX trim adds a wealth of worthwhile equipment: automatic headlights, fog lights, proximity entry and push-button start, rear tinted glass, a sunroof, a cargo cover, dual-zone automatic climate control, an eight-way power driver seat, heated front seats, two rear USB ports, a six-speaker sound system and a 7-inch touchscreen that includes Apple CarPlay and Android Auto.
 (The base infotainment system is pretty much a radio faceplate with a large display.)
+It therefore makes sense why the Hybrid now starts off at the EX trim level.

 The CR-V received the best-possible five-star crash rating from the government for overall, frontal and side crash protection.
 The Insurance Institute for Highway Safety named it a Top Safety Pick for its best-possible scores for crash protection and prevention.
-Its headlights were given scores different scores depending on trim level.
-The Touring's LED lights got an Acceptable score, while the EX and EX-L got a Marginal.
+Its headlights were given different scores depending on trim level.
+The Touring's LED lights got a "Good" score, while the Hybrid EX and EX-L's got an "Acceptable," and the non-Touring gas models got a "Marginal."